smartshark/vcsSHARK/README.rst

 **vcsSHARK** supports different commandline arguments:

-.. option:: --help, -h

-	shows the help page for this command
+--help, -h: shows the help page for this command

-.. option:: --version, -v

-	shows the version
+--version, -v: shows the version

-.. option:: --db-driver <DRIVER>, -D <DRIVER>

-	output datastore driver.
+--db-driver <DRIVER>, -D <DRIVER>: output datastore driver.
 Currently only mongodb is supported

-.. option:: --db-user <USER>, -U <USER>

-	datastore user name
+--db-user <USER>, -U <USER>: datastore user name

-.. option:: --db-password <PASSWORD>, -P <PASSWORD>
+--db-password <PASSWORD>, -P <PASSWORD>: datastore password

-	datastore password

-.. option:: --db-database <DATABASENAME>, -DB <DATABASENAME>

-	database name (e.g., name of the mongodb database that should be used)
+--db-database <DATABASENAME>, -DB <DATABASENAME>: database name (e.g., name of the mongodb database that should be used)

-.. option:: --db-hostname <HOSTNAME>, -H <HOSTNAME>

-	hostname, where the datastore runs on
+--db-hostname <HOSTNAME>, -H <HOSTNAME>: hostname, where the datastore runs on

-.. option:: --db-port <PORT>, -p <PORT>

-	port, where the datastore runs on
+--db-port <PORT>, -p <PORT>: port, where the datastore runs on

-.. option:: --db-authentication <DB_AUTHENTICATION> -a <DB_AUTHENTICATION>

-	name of the authentication database
+--db-authentication <DB_AUTHENTICATION> -a <DB_AUTHENTICATION>:	name of the authentication database

-.. option:: --debug <DEBUG_LEVEL>, -d <DEBUG_LEVEL>

-	Debug level (INFO, DEBUG, WARNING, ERROR)
+--debug <DEBUG_LEVEL>, -d <DEBUG_LEVEL>: Debug level (INFO, DEBUG, WARNING, ERROR)

-.. option:: --project-name <PROJECT_NAME>

-	Name of the project, from which the data is collected
+--project-name <PROJECT_NAME>: Name of the project, from which the data is collected

-.. option:: --path <PATH>

-	Path to the checked out repository directory
+--path <PATH>: Path to the checked out repository directory

 Tutorial